Employee Retention Strategies Your Company Needs

 Invest in Employee Training

 The top reason people give for leaving a job is that they weren’t given a chance to advance in the company.
-A Glassdoor analysis showed that for every 10 months an employee spends stuck in the same role, the odds that they’ll leave your company rise another a percentage point.
+Pew Research finds that 63% of employees say the lack of opportunities for advancement are one of the leading causes of resignation.
 Taking the time to invest in your best employees can help assure that they stick around and remain engaged with their work.

 Maybe you can’t promise everyone a path to the very top, but with today’s abundance of flexible, online training options, you can certainly give each of your employees a way to hone their skills.